Thank you to everyone who supported us

 Viewer request: Community groups still have issues with aspects of the billion dollar to upgrade the highway between Caloundra and the Sunshine Motorway. #7News Posted by 7 Local News - Sunshine Coast on Sunday, 26 July 2015

-The Bruce Highway Upgrade – Caloundra Road to Sunshine Motorway project is progressing well, with a number of traffic switches occurring on major and local roads to facilitate ongoing construction works.
-From the night of 13 March 2019, weather permitting, the current southbound Exit 190 from the Bruce Highway to Pignata Road will be closed […]
+The Bruce Highway Upgrade – Caloundra Road to Sunshine Motorway (CR2SM) is progressing well, with a number of traffic changes occurring on major and local roads to facilitate ongoing construction works.
+From Tuesday 25 June 2019 (weather permitting), the current southbound entry ramp from Pignata Road, Palmview, to the Bruce Highway will be closed and […]